 Proving Fault in a Car Accident in Georgia

 Just like every other personal injury case, negligence plays a huge role in car accidents.
 In order to build the strongest case possible against the other party, you must prove the 4 elements of negligence.
-Atlanta car accident lawyers at Ashenden & Associates can help you do this.
+Sandy Springs car accident lawyers at Ashenden & Associates can help you do this.

 - Duty of Care: Every person owes each other a specific duty of care while driving.
 This means that drivers must stay sober, focused, and careful while driving in order to protect their lives and the lives of other drivers.